pollfish/docs/terms/researcher.md

 (a) all United States Federal Trade Commission (&quot;FTC&quot;) rules and guidelines regarding the collection, use or disclosure of information from or about a unique user of a website, application or mobile website and/or the device associated with such user;

-(b) the Self-Regulatory Principles of the Digital Advertising Alliance (&quot;DAA&quot;), currently available at http://www.aboutads.info/principles, as each set of principles may be amended from time to time by the DAA or any successor entity to the DAA, and all interpretations of the DAA&#39;s Self-Regulatory Principles, whether by the DAA itself or by the Council of Better Business Bureaus in an accountability proceeding or otherwise;
+(b) the Self-Regulatory Principles of the Digital Advertising Alliance (&quot;DAA&quot;), currently available at [http://www.aboutads.info/principles](http://www.aboutads.info/principles), as each set of principles may be amended from time to time by the DAA or any successor entity to the DAA, and all interpretations of the DAA&#39;s Self-Regulatory Principles, whether by the DAA itself or by the Council of Better Business Bureaus in an accountability proceeding or otherwise;

-(c) the Code of Conduct of the Network Advertising Initiative (&quot;NAI&quot;), currently available at http://www.networkadvertising.org/code-enforcement/code, as the Code may be amended from time to time by the NAI or any successor entity to the NAI, and all interpretations of the NAI&#39;s Code of Conduct by the NAI itself or any successor entity to the NAI;
+(c) the Code of Conduct of the Network Advertising Initiative (&quot;NAI&quot;), currently available at [http://www.networkadvertising.org/code-enforcement/code](http://www.networkadvertising.org/code-enforcement/code), as the Code may be amended from time to time by the NAI or any successor entity to the NAI, and all interpretations of the NAI&#39;s Code of Conduct by the NAI itself or any successor entity to the NAI;

-(e) the Principles of the European Interactive Digital Alliance (&quot;EDAA&quot;), currently available at http://www.edaa.eu/european-principles/, as each set of principles may be amended from time to time by the EDAA or any successor entity to the EDAA.
+(e) the Principles of the European Interactive Digital Alliance (&quot;EDAA&quot;), currently available at [http://www.edaa.eu/european-principles/](http://www.edaa.eu/european-principles/), as each set of principles may be amended from time to time by the EDAA or any successor entity to the EDAA.

 (f) any other relevant FTC, NAI or DAA code, principles or other guidance relating to the collection and use of data or serving of advertising or other Targeted content in the mobile environment.

-**7.3.7**  In case a Pollfish Responden tmakes to Pollfish any request regarding erasure of his data, you will promptly comply with a Pollfish request to delete all Pollfish Respondent Personal Data from your databases providing also proof of such deletion.
+**7.3.7**  In case a Pollfish Respondent makes to Pollfish any request regarding erasure of his data, you will promptly comply with a Pollfish request to delete all Pollfish Respondent Personal Data from your databases providing also proof of such deletion.
 You will also immediately conform with all calls for action requested by you from Pollfish regarding Pollfish Respondent Personal Data, in relation to any data subject request and exercise of data-subject right, as such rights are described in the Pollfish Respondent Privacy Policy.

 **8. TERMINATION**